SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_chunk.md

 disabled, only requirement preferences (requires and prohibits) will be added backtraced through.
-When this option is enabled, relevant desirability prefs (better, best, worse, worst, indifferent) will also be added, producing more specific and possibly correct chunks.
-This feature is still experimental, so the default is to not include operator selection knowledge.
+When this option is enabled, relevant desirability prefs (better, best, worse, worst, indifferent) will also be added, producing more specific and possibly more correct chunks.
+This feature is still experimental and incurs a performance penalty, so the default is to not include operator selection knowledge.

 The following commands are not yet enabled.
-Soar will always use the EBC mechanisms listed below.
+Soar will always use the EBBS mechanisms listed below.

 ### variablize-identity